Blaisdell Medical Library

 Selecting & Exporting – 3:08 min

-Additional tutorial videos can be found on CABI’s website under Product and Platform User Guides, Global Health on CAB Direct.
+Additional tutorial videos can be found on CABI’s website under Product Training, Global Health on CAB Direct.

 Additional tutorial videos on search tips, exporting records and more can be found on the Web of Knowledge Training Site.